⚡Event Triggers

 Simply click on the bin icon to remove a trigger.

-That's it for trigger!
-Stacksync's simple no-code editor lets you massively simplify your backend and create as many triggers as you want.
+That’s it for triggers!
+Stacksync’s simple no-code editor lets you greatly simplify your backend and create as many triggers as you want.
 No limits!

 Learn more by visiting our full trigger documentation at Event triggers